-The following is an excerpt from the Interos book, “The Resilience Operations Center: A New Framework for Supply Chain Risk Management.”
+The following is a modified excerpt from the Interos book, “The Resilience Operations Center: A New Framework for Supply Chain Risk Management,” which explores modern methods of acquiring supplier risk information and completing the supplier evaluation process.
 Download the ebook or request a print copy here.

 - Do you have an inventory, and if so, how do you know that it is complete and includes your extended supply chain?

 - Do you know who your critical suppliers are and who their critical suppliers are?

 - Is there a database where supplier risk information is stored and managed?
 Or are there multiple databases where this information resides?
 Is the database automated or manual (like an Excel spreadsheet)?

 - What information do you collect as part of the new supplier evaluation process?